kadivetikavya/PROJECTS/aws/README.md

 ## Project Overview
 Build a complete web application with a database backend, monitoring, and global content delivery.

-## Use Case:
-E-commerce website, blog platform, or any data-driven web application requiring global accessibility and monitoring.

 ## AWS Services Used
 <img width="900" height="397" alt="Screenshot 2025-09-30 112701" src="https://github.com/user-attachments/assets/b62b459b-38cb-47a2-94be-75c2acb49a88" />